 1 – to communicate with you about an event or intervention that you have registered for.
 This may include sending out pre-event information, and follow up emails, for example event evaluations.

 2 – to update you on upcoming and future Collective Leadership for Scotland events, and share opportunities from the Scottish Government and other partners that may be of interest to network members.

 3 – to demonstrate the spread and impact of the network, for example, by sharing the number of people from a specific organisation or sector for evaluations and reporting.

 Your data will be used as follows:

 1 – Your data will be shared with those organising an event or intervention you have registered for, to allow them to plan the event and communicate with you about any specifics.
 In some cases, those organising the event may be from a partner organisation.

 2 – If you consent, your data will be added to a mailing list to allow you to keep in touch with network opportunities.
 You can request to join the mailing lists as follows:

-- Workforce Scotland
+- Collective Leadership for Scotland

 - Fire Starter Festival